mustafa1728/R-PNODE/README.md

 # R-PNODE

-Robust Prototypical Few-Shot Organ Segmentation with Regularized Neural-ODEs
+This is the official code for "Robust Prototypical Few-Shot Organ Segmentation with Regularized Neural-ODEs", IEEE Transactions of Medical Imaging, 2022.

 <p align="center">